-Laurie M. Bagby, Director 226 Waters Hall 785-532-0441 E-mail: lauriej@k-state.edu www.k-state.edu/artsci/primary
+Laurie M. Bagby, Director 226 Waters Hall 785-532-0441

+E-mail: lauriej@k-state.edu www.k-state.edu/artsci/primary

 This program provides an opportunity to take part in a conversation with some of the best thinkers humankind has produced.
 The study of primary texts or original works in philosophy, politics, literature, and the sciences encourages critical thinking, and there is a growing acknowledgment among employers that this type of training develops lifelong learners and future leaders.
-This program also gives students programs are entitled to two advisors, one in the major field of study, the other in secondary education.
+This program also gives students who want to pursue graduate education early